2016rshah/blog/posts/12-books-12-months-2021.md

 One of my favorite poems from this collection, *Update on Mary* (quoted above), is cool because the author's name is Mary, it references the religious Marys, and yet it could also just describe an ordinary, random person named Mary.
 Reading the poem, I like to imagine how it describes all such Marys and how the meaning of the verses changes based on who the reader is imagining as the eponymous Mary.
 When reading it as if it is one of the religous Marys, it is fun to imagine that the poem is actually about an updated, modern-day Mary, and how the mother of Christ could just be a random person.

+Another one off Diana Cao's bookshelf!
 More of the same--reading poetry this month for leisure because class readings are all prose.

 Favs from this collection: \**Update on Mary*\*; *Too Many Pigeons to Count and One Dove*; *To You Again*; *Happy Ideas*; *Here, There Are Blueberries*.